JamesBremner/PathFinder/README.md

 # PathFinder

-Find paths through graphs with vertices and edges.
+Find paths through graphs with vertices and edges using C++ implementations of some standard graph theory algorithms.

+The very first theorem of graph theory was presented in 1735 by Leonhard Euler.
+[Details](https://github.com/JamesBremner/PathFinderFeb2023/wiki/Euler)

 ## Applications